With more folks working remotely, that increases the Cc’ing going on. That means it is a perfect time for a refresher.

 As I am sure you know, the most common use is to keep folks involved in a particular issue on the same page.
-By Cc’ing them they are then considered informed but are not required to reply.
+By Cc’ing contacts, you are informing them.
+However, they are not required to reply.

-If you Cc: for political reasons alone, trying to make points with your boss/supervisor or by “e-tattling” you may not get the response you desire.
-Taking this approach is not one of a team player.
+If you Cc: for personal reasons or office politics alone, such as trying to make points with your boss/supervisor or by “e-tattling,” you may not get the response you expect.
+This is because these actions are not one of a team player.

 Once you take this approach, don’t be surprised when the others involved respond in kind.
 Also, understand that you have most likely jeopardized their trust.

 In the end, you look petty and unprofessional.
 Always consider if Cc’ing specific contacts will be received positively before doing so.

 With the above in mind, also be selective when using “Reply to All.”
 Consider whether ” all ” need to be involved in the reply.

 Removing recipients that are not necessary or interested in the ongoing conversation is always prudent.
 Review all addresses (To Cc: BCc🙂 that your reply will be sent to and remove those that are not necessary.

 Now that you know how to use the Cc: field, you won’t clog others’ inboxes with irrelevant, petty, or CYA emails that do not apply to them.
 And you’ll be viewed as a professional and efficient communicator.